 - She-Ra: Princess of Power: Bow learned this lesson when he abused the power of a wand he took from Shadow Weaver in "Bow's Magical Gift".
 However, the biggest problem wasn't how he used the power but how often he used it.

-- Avatar: The Legend of Korra establishes that the Avatar Cycle exists primarily because Wan came down with Spider-Man Syndrome.
+- The Legend of Korra establishes that the Avatar Cycle exists primarily because Wan dedicated himself to protecting the world.

 - The Canadian short Hot Stuff is about the responsibility of using fire and what could happen if one's careless with it.

-- Voltaire actually came up with the quote, making him the Trope Namer in spite of the iconic usage of the quote in Spider-Man being far more well-known.
+- Voltaire came up with the quote, making him the Trope Namer despite the iconic usage of the quote in Spider-Man being far more well-known.
 This mantra is often used on forums to explain how its leaders should act.

 - The doctrine of noblesse oblige teaches that the wealthy and powerful are expected to hold themselves to a higher standard and contribute more to society than those in less powerful or less fortunate positions.